Tamika Lamison

 Tamika Lamison (born May 26, 1969) is an American filmmaker, writer, director, producer, actress, and humanitarian known for founding the Make A Film Foundation (MAFF), a nonprofit organization that helps children with serious medical conditions create short films.
 Born in Virginia, she won Miss Black Virginia in 1990.

 She directed and produced the 2024 short film Superman Doesn't Steal, which received recognition at several festivals and award platforms.
 The film was acknowledged at the NAACP Image Awards, screened at the Pan African Film Festival in Los Angeles, and also shown during the 2024 Sundance Film Festival.
 It went on to win the Best Short First Film award at the Septimius Awards and earned her the Best Director award at the 2024 Reel Sisters of the Diaspora Film Festival.

 Early life and education

 Tamika Lamison was born in Richmond, Virginia.
-She earned a Bachelor of Arts in Performing Arts from The American University, where she initially majored in Journalism before switching to Performing Arts.
+She earned a Bachelor of Arts in Performing Arts from The American University.
 Lamison participated in the Miss Black Virginia1990 pageant, which she won.

 Career

 Film and television

-Lamison began her career as an actor, performing in various theaters in Washington, D.C., and New York City.
-Her film and television credits include producing and starring in the feature film "Last Life," and serving as a writer and supervising producer for the television series "Monogamy,".
+Lamison began her career as an actress, performing in various theaters in Washington, D.C., and New York City.
+Her film, television and plays credits includes "Last Life", "Shear Madness" at the Kennedy Center in Washington. and serving as a writer and supervising producer for the television series "Monogamy".

-Lamison's first screenplay, "The Jar By The Door," was a Sundance Finalist and won the Gordon Parks Indie Film Award.
-She has received several fellowships and awards, including the ABC/Walt Disney Screenwriting Fellowship, the CBS Director’s Initiative, and the Guy Hanks and Marvin Miller Fellowship.
+Lamison's first screenplay, "The Jar By The Door," was a Sundance Finalist and won the Gordon Parks Indie Film Award, which carried a $10,000 cash prize.
+She later used the award prize money to relocate to Los Angeles.